Will-ALVIDI/cppStartingKit/README.md

 **It is highly recommended to read the [Philosophy](https://github.com/kodLite/cppStartingKit#philosophy) and the [Guide](https://github.com/kodLite/cppStartingKit#the-guide) before to install and use this package.**

 ## Philosophy
-The main objective of this project is to **provide a real starting kit for beginners with C++ and Sublime Text** including :
+The main objective of this project is to **provide a complete starting kit for beginners with C++ and Sublime Text** including :
-* A syntax definition which gives you the flexibility to make precise customizations to your syntax highlighting.
+* A syntax definition which gives you the flexibility to make precise customizations to your syntax highlighting. (see the [Preview](https://github.com/kodLite/cppStartingKit#preview) of the **C++ Starting Kit**)
 * An associated theme which includes all the new scopes. (see [Oasis Theme](https://github.com/kodLite/Oasis-Theme))
 * An intelligible build system. (see the [C++ Starting Kit build system](https://github.com/kodLite/cppStartingKit#use-the-c-starting-kit-build-system))
 * A relevant documentation for a quick start and an accessible maintenance.(see [The Guide](https://github.com/kodLite/cppStartingKit#the-guide))